bufbuild/protobuf-es/docs/src/content/docs/reference/well-known-types.md

 Protobuf ships with a standard library of types defined in `google/protobuf/*.proto`.
 Protobuf-ES provides them as precompiled exports from `@bufbuild/protobuf/wkt`, with convenience APIs for the ones that map naturally to JavaScript values.

-If your schema imports a well-known type, generated code imports it from `@bufbuild/protobuf/wkt` automatically.
+If your schema imports a well-known type, generated code imports it automatically.

 ## Available files

-The well-known type package includes generated output for:

 - `google/protobuf/any.proto`
 - `google/protobuf/api.proto`